 \subsection{Simulation details}

 We focus on the melting of a film between two different media: a substrate and air.
-Melting of a film between two identical media or substrates is either straight-forward to analyze, or closed related to what we analyze here.
-A cylinder hole (radius $r_0$) penetrating the film until the substrate is where the melting would start.
-For calculation we assume the followings: \begin{itemize} \item The hole maintains a smooth, right cylinder geometry.
-The substrate is planar and the film is of uniform thickness, hence the hole also maintains a constant height $h$ during melting; \item The total volume of solid and liquid phase together remains constant as the density difference between solid and liquid is neglected; \item The liquid wets completely the side walls of the cylindrical hole, but only partially the film surfaces and the substrates, with a non-zero contact angle; \item The liquid is ``pinned'' at the solid/air/liquid contact line of the hole edge, meaning that there is no fixed contact angle at this line; \item Young's equation holds for contact angles at the liquid/substrate/air contact lines. \end{itemize}
+Melting of a film between identical media or substrates is either straight-forward, or closely related.
+A cylindrical hole (radius $r_0$) in the film exposing the substrate would be the starting point of melting.
+We assume the followings: \begin{itemize} \item The hole in the solid maintains a vertical cylinder geometry.
+The substrate is planar and the film is of uniform thickness, hence the cylindrical hole also maintains a constant height $h$ during melting; \item The total volume of solid and liquid together remains constant as the density difference between solid and liquid is neglected; \item The liquid wets completely the lateral surface of the hole, but only partially the film surface and the substrate, with a non-zero contact angle; \item The liquid is pinned at the solid/air/liquid contact line of the hole edge, in another word, there is no fixed contact angle at this line; \item Young's equation holds for contact angles at the liquid/substrate/air contact lines. \end{itemize}